RasmussenLab/vamb/README.md

 vamb --outdir path/to/outdir --fasta /path/to/catalogue.fna.gz --bamfiles /path/to/bam/*.bam -o C --minfasta 200000
 ```

 Note that we have found that MetaBAT2's `jgi_summarize_bam_contig_depths` program estimates BAM depths more accurate than Vamb's `parsebam` module (see below).
 If you want to use this approach instead we provide an easy to use `snakemake` workflow which will do this for you.

+5. Apply the relevant postprocessing filters

+Vamb outputs every input contig, even those not binned with other contigs.
+Depending on your use case, the large number of small bins may not be relevant.
+Make sure to filter the contigs either using a binning quality control tool, by size, or by aligning the resulting bins to references.

 ## Snakemake workflow